- Practice Areas

 As a medical malpractice victim or loved one of a victim, you might not realize exactly how an attorney can help you.
 He or she will do many things to build a case against the doctor and facility associated with your injury, support your case with details and experts, and maximize the likelihood of getting a judgment in your favor.

 Health care professionals are entrusted to provide the ill and injured with proper medical treatment with appropriate standards of care.
 Unfortunately, this trust may be broken by negligent or careless actions that worsen an already difficult situation, leading to greater injury and even wrongful death.
-If you, or a member of your family, have been injured by the wrongful conduct of a medical provider contact Gomez Trial Attorneys.
+If you, or a member of your family, have been injured by the wrongful conduct of a medical provider contact the personal injury lawyers at Gomez Trial Attorneys.
 Gomez Trial Attorneys charges clients with medical malpractice claims on a contingency basis.
 What that means is the attorney is only paid if he or she wins money damages for you the client.
 We will discuss your situation and go over the options available to you, as well as work with insurance companies and other parties involved in your case to make sure all of your needs are handled quickly and appropriately.
-Call and speak to a medical malpractice lawyer in San Diego today and find out your legal rights and options.
+Contact a medical malpractice lawyer in San Diego today and find out your legal rights and options.

 No Fees Unless We Recover Money On Your Behalf